amurices/sa-surface-2d/README.md

 ## Installation

+### Step 1.
+Install dependency packages (will be automated with a script in the future)
 First, clone this repository with `git clone --recursive`.
 This will automatically include any git submodules it depends on.

 Most of the packages that need to be installed can be obtained via [Homebrew](https://brew.sh/) on Mac OS (Xcode command line tools obviously need to be installed as well).
 Out of the following packages, the only one that is not more easily installed with Homebrew's `brew` command is LEMON: